Pfern/TtT-in-Portugal-2016/TtT_session_4.md

 Interviewing former course participants would be a possibility but it requires a lot of time.
 Sending them short questions by e-mail has worked  with a yeald of about 30%, so unless you are tarining at least several hundreds of people it is likely that you end-up with a very small number of answers.
 Currently we see some home in the usage of social networks to collect valuable data.

+Critical appraisals often happen is casual conversations.
+One should take notes to record them.

-Ref: Pedro Fernandes, Pooja Jain, Catarina Moita Training Experimental Biologists in Bioinformatics, Adv Bioinformatics.
+Example: Pedro Fernandes, Pooja Jain, Catarina Moita Training Experimental Biologists in Bioinformatics, Adv Bioinformatics.
 2012;2012:672749. doi:
 10.1155/2012/672749.
 Epub 2012 Jan 31.
 (Open Access)